afondiel/Self-Driving-Cars-Specialization/Course1-Introduction-to-Self-Driving-Cars/course1-w1-notes.md

   - We want to make sens of the environment and ourselves
   - two ways :
     - identification (what it is?) : a car, cyclist and bus ...
-    - understanding the motion (the way it moves and what il will do next )
+    - understanding the motion (the way it moves and what he will do next )
   - Why ?
     - recognize the same patterns as we do as humans, as quickly possible
     - to inform our driving decisions